Skip to main content

 Impact: Mundo Maipú Solar Park

 The first project to implement the system was the Mundo Maipú solar park, a municipality in Greater Córdoba.
-This park generates energy equivalent to the consumption of over 450 homes, and was the first to tokenize its energy generation.
+With 1,656 solar panels and an installed capacity of 828 kWp, the park generates energy equivalent to the consumption of over 450 homes.
+It was the first community solar park in Argentina to tokenize its energy generation.
 In January 2025, the project was covered by La Voz, Córdoba's leading newspaper, under the headline "The Mundo Maipú solar park will begin to tokenize its energy."

 Solar panels at the Mundo Maipú solar park, Córdoba